Like any other type of pet, dogs can exhibit territorial behavior, particularly regarding meals.

 What is Food Aggression in Dogs?

-When a dog is consuming meals or rewards, they might develop a territorial reaction called food aggression, which causes them to behave aggressively to protect their meal or treat.
+When dogs consume meals or rewards, they might develop a territorial reaction called food aggression, which causes them to behave aggressively to protect their meal or treat.

-According to the findings of one study, approximately twenty percent of all dogs exhibit behaviors consistent with food aggressiveness.
+According to one study, approximately twenty percent of all dogs exhibit behaviors consistent with food aggressiveness.

-Food aggression in dogs is a sort of resource guarding, a habit passed down through generations of canines since they needed to protect every food or resource they had during the course of evolution.
+Food aggression in dogs is a sort of resource guarding.
+This habit has been passed down through generations of canines since they needed to protect every food or resource they had during evolution.

 In most cases, dogs will only guard what they believe to be valuable.
 As a consequence of this, the resources that they guard can vary.

 However, food is one of the most typical ones.
-This could be food in their bowls, food that has fallen to the ground during mealtimes, scraps in garbage cans, or food prepared on the counter.
+This could be food in their bowls, food falling to the ground during mealtimes, scraps in garbage cans, or food prepared on the counter.

-This defensive tendency can become a problem in a household where children are present if the dog in question is food aggressive.
+This defensive tendency can become problematic in a household where children are present if the dog is food-aggressive.

 Children, especially younger children, have a more challenging time understanding the indications of guarding, and they may entirely ignore them if they do.